 - Shareholder reference for that shareholding (this can be found on the share certificate, share statement or on any previous correspondence we have sent you).

 Equiniti will process your change of address request within 5 days of the receipt of your letter.
 They do not always acknowledge a change of address request.

 We value our VCT at the close of each week and/or at month end.
-We publish the net asset value through a regulatory information service provider.
-This is usually done on the business day following the valuation date, although it occasionally takes a day longer at financial year end or have some other corporate action taking place.
+We publish the net asset value through a regulatory information service provider and aim to publish as soon as possible following the valuation date.

 During fundraising periods, we allot shares at least monthly.
 Allotments can be more frequent in the run up to the close of an early bird offer or as we approach the tax year end.

-The registrar will send out your share certificates whilst Hargreave Hale will send out your tax certificate.
-Both should occur within 15 days of allotment.
+The registrar will send out your share certificates whilst Canaccord Genuity Wealth Management will send out your tax certificate.
+Both should occur within 15 working days of allotment.

-Equiniti is the registrar for VCT 1.
+Equiniti is the registrar for the VCT.
 Their contact details are:

 Tel: 0371 384 2030

 Although subject to change, the VCT dividend payments are generally as follows:

 Interim Dividend: July